 - Give your clients any updated information on how to pay their invoices.

-- Accept the advance from the factoring company, which is typically 80 to 90 percent of the invoices’ face value.
+- Accept the advance from the factoring company, which is typically 80% to 90% of the invoices’ face value.

 - Wait until your clients pay their invoices.
 Depending on your terms, this may take 30 to 90 days.